 If you have just completed your research degree and would like more information about this, please see our article I need to prove I’ve graduated.

 If you completed and graduated a year or more ago, you may find our article I’m King’s alumni and I need to prove my degree more helpful.

 How will I know that I’ve been awarded?

 Your result will be available on your student record.

-You results can take some time to be processed through on to your record, following the Assessment Board’s decision.
-Since this is organised by faculty and department the exact timings may vary depending on your department.
+Your results can take some time to be processed through on to your record, following the Assessment Sub Board’s decision.
+Since this is organised by faculty and department, the exact timings may vary depending on your department.
 However, as soon as your results have been ratified and your award released, this should be available on your record.
 You should also receive an email informing you.

 Once your results have been ratified and released, you will be able to obtain documentation confirming this.

-- If you are within the Nursing School or IoPPN there may be a slightly different process.
-If you are unsure in this case, you’re best to contact your department directly.
+Important to know: If you are within the Nursing School or IoPPN there may be a slightly different process.
+If you are unsure, you’re best to contact your department directly.

 Important to know: There are some courses for which we are unable to produce transcripts.
 To find out more about this and to check if this affects you, please see our article Are there any courses for which transcripts are not available?